Renal papillary necrosis: Pathophysiology

 This condition is due to ischemia of the renal papillae, the portion of the kidney that collects urine from the nephron.
 The papillae are vulnerable to ischemia as they are supplied by small caliber arteries which are liable to obstruction.
 All of the underlying causes of papillary necrosis cause diminished flow through these arteries, either through direct mechanical obstruction (sickle cell), obstruction secondary to inflammation (vasculitides), or vasoconstriction (NSAIDs).
 Papillary necrosis is more likely to develop when multiple of these underlying factors are present.
 Ultimately, necrosis of the papillae results in sloughing into the lumen, causing hematuria.
 If the degree of necrosis is substantial post-renal failure may occur, though this is uncommon.

 Diagnosis

 Individuals with renal papillary necrosis due to excess use of analgesic have an elevated risk of epithelial tumors, hence a urine cytology exam is useful.
 In terms of imaging this condition can be identified by retrograde pyelography (RGP).
 The diagnosis of renal papillary necrosis is therefore done via:

 Treatment

-Treatment of renal papillary necrosis is supportive, any obstruction (urethral) can be dealt with via stenting.
+Treatment of renal papillary necrosis is supportive, any obstruction (ureteral) can be dealt with via stenting.
 This condition is not linked to a higher possibility of kidney failure.
 Control of infection is important, thus antimicrobial treatment is begun, so as to avert surgery (should the infection not respond).